OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 * Configuring an Android Device to work with Burp - https://support.portswigger.net/customer/portal/articles/1841101-configuring-an-android-device-to-work-with-burp
 * Configuring an iOS Device to work with Burp - https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp

-In case another (proprietary) protocol is used in a mobile app that is not HTTP, the following tools can be used to try to intercept or analyze the traffic:
+In case another (proprietary) protocol is used in a mobile app that is not HTTP, the following tools can be used to try to intercept or analyse the traffic:
 * Mallory - https://github.com/intrepidusgroup/mallory
 * Wireshark - https://www.wireshark.org/

 ##### Input Fuzzing

 The process of fuzzing is to repeatedly feeding an application with various combinations of input value, with the goal of finding security vulnerabilities in the input-parsing code.
-There were instances when the application simply crashes, but also were also occations when it did not crash but behave in a manner which the developers did not expect them to be, which may potentially lead to exploitation by attackers.
+There were instances when the application simply crashes, but also were also occasions when it did not crash but behave in a manner which the developers did not expect them to be, which may potentially lead to exploitation by attackers.

 Fuzz testing, is a method for testing software input validation by feeding it intentionally malformed input.
 Below are the steps in performing the fuzzing: